lucy3/summer2024-social-nlp/README.md

 The above prerequisites are a *recommendation* but not a *requirement*.
 Feel free to email Lucy if you are interested in these topics but have questions or concerns about your readiness for this class.

 **Undergraduates**: Email studentaffairs@ischool.berkeley.edu, who will provide you with single-use permission codes to enroll.
-Lucy is currently looking into getting this class to count for Data Science majors and will update the website once this is possible.
+Lucy is currently looking into getting this class to count for Data Science majors and will update this website with more information once she receives it.

 This course is 3 units, 10 weeks long, in-person, likely with two classes per week (one 2 hours long, one 2.5 hours long).
 Lucy will be arranging some fantastic guest lecturers to visit as well.